MariaTurunen/expenses-node-express-project/README.md

   updated timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, PRIMARY KEY (`id`)
 );
--- Insert values to table, id, created and updated colums will autocreate INSERT INTO money_manager ( amount, category, shop) VALUES (
+-- Insert values to table, id, created and updated columns will be autocreated INSERT INTO money_manager ( amount, category, shop) VALUES (
     '8.95',